-- Are the children of pregnant women who were exposed to high levels of PAHs at increased risk for developing cancer because of in-utero exposure (indicated in the studies by Perera et al.)? - Are children with persistent symptoms at increased risk of chronic respiratory disease compared to adults with similar symptoms and levels/types of exposures? - Whether stress-induced low birth weight caused adverse effects on the academic achievement of children born of WTC-exposed pregnant women - Long-term effects on the academic achievement of children enrolled in schools in areas directly affected by the WTC disaster - Are children at increased to develop cancer compared to similarly WTC-exposed adults?
+- en who were exposed to high levels of PAHs at increased risk for developing cancer because of in-utero exposure (indicated in the studies by Perera et al.)? - Are children with persistent symptoms at increased risk of chronic respiratory disease compared to adults with similar symptoms and levels/types of exposures? - Whether stress-induced low birth weight caused adverse effects on the academic achievement of children born of WTC-exposed pregnant women - Long-term effects on the academic achievement of children enrolled in schools in areas directly affected by the WTC disaster - Are children at increased to develop cancer compared to similarly WTC-exposed adults?